zulfiqarbaloch567/testing/README.md

 # testing
-this is justing testing repo. and we are comtting some changes
+this is justing testing repo. and we are comtting some changes .

+we have done some changes